saurabh260120/defect-detection-using-edge-ai/README.md

 It will help in slide showing images on the screen.

 To copy the data to the board `scp` command can be used again.
-1. Go to the folder where image fovlder is located.
+1. Go to the folder where image folder is located.
 2. Type the below command.
 `scp -r image_folder_name root@ip_address_of_device:/opt/edgeai-test-data`
 3. Hit enter